-Trigonometry functions or acute angles, the right triangle and goniometry will be required during the last half of the winter term.
-Oblique triangles, miscellaneous examples, construction of tables and a general review of the entire subject will be the requiremnt for the spring term.
+Trigonometric functions of acute angles, the right triangle and goniometry will be required during the last half of the winter term.
+Oblique triangles, miscellaneous examples, construction of tables and a general review of the entire subject will be the requirement for the spring term.